AlexJReid/blog/content/posts/druid-cdc/index.md

 If it feels like you are starting to write your own _poor man's Druid_ or you already happen to have a Druid cluster available, then this approach may be worthy of consideration... particularly if your use case can benefit from the temporal capabilities shown or you are planning on building a user-facing analytics application.

-Let me know what you think!
-Comments and corrections are most welcome.
-I'm [@alexjreid](https://twitter.com/AlexJReid) on Twitter.

 ## Credit
 Of course this is not that novel.
 Double entry book keeping has been around for ... a while?